 We have sought advice from a travel lawyer and share below their briefing for members.
 The briefing covers refunds, cancellations, extended stays, suppliers and more.

 Commercial and travel insurance

 Business Interruption Insurance

-The aim of the test case is to use a representative sample of policies and wordings in order to provide guidance for the wider insurance industry on settling its disputes with BI policy holders.
-The FCA have reviewed 500 BI policies from 40 insurers and selected 17 policy wordings that capture the key issues in dispute
+The Financial Conduct Authority (FCA) ran a test case on business interruption (BI) insurance.
+The aim of the test case was to use a representative sample of policies and wordings in order to provide guidance for the wider insurance industry on settling its disputes with BI policy holders.
+The FCA have reviewed 500 BI policies from 40 insurers and selected 17 policy wordings that capture the key issues in dispute.